 The Security Department at Ursuline College is committed to maintaining a safe and secure environment for the entire Ursuline College community.
 However, safety and security is everyone's responsibility.
-By practicing safety, using common sense, and taking advantage of the services offered by the Security Department, you can reduce risks and help to ensure a safe campus environment.
+By engaging in safety practices, using common sense, and taking advantage of the services offered by the Security Department, you can reduce risks and help to ensure a safe campus environment for everyone.